emrebilal/go-web-api-with-gin/README.md

-# RESTful web service API with Gin Framework and Swagger implementation
 ## Introduction
 This repo contains a some CRUD RESTful API running on the Gin Gonic HTTP server and using a PostgreSQL database.